 A Trauma-Informed approach also considers and modifies policies, procedures and treatment strategies from the top-down in order to ensure they are not likely to mirror the common characteristics of traumatic experiences.

-The Substance Abuse and Mental Health Services Administration recommends that when organizations and systems create a trauma-informed environment the following ten implementation domains be considered; Governance and Leadership; Policy; Physical Environment; Engagement and Involvement; Cross-Sector Collaboration; Screening; Assessment; Treatment Services; Training and Workforce Development; Progress Monitoring and Quality Assurance; Financing; Evaluation.
+The Substance Abuse and Mental Health Services Administration recommends that when organizations and systems create a trauma-informed environment the following ten implementation domains be considered: Governance and Leadership; Policy; Physical Environment; Engagement and Involvement; Cross-Sector Collaboration; Screening; Assessment; Treatment Services; Training and Workforce Development; Progress Monitoring and Quality Assurance; Financing; and Evaluation.

 The manner in which a system or organization views and responds to individual trauma (that of both clientele and staff) sets the stage for the degree of severity of the impact of trauma as well as the facilitation of the healing and recovery process.